 Volvo Trucks International Division (ID) is a very profitable part of Volvo Trucks Corporation.
 In spite of this profitability, the management team was suffering from significant internal tension.
 The president initiated a leadership development program for the management team, including individual coaching.
-The program started after a self-assessment on high performing teams but also due to low employee satisfaction index in the group.
+The program started after a self-assessment on high performing teams but was also due to low employee satisfaction index in the group.

 The leadership development program lasted one year.
 Shortly after the completion of the program, a new self-assessment showed marginal improvement.
-An attitude survey was also performed, which resulted in an even lower employee satisfaction index than previous years, despite all efforts made in the management team during the year.
+An attitude survey was also performed, which resulted in an even lower employee satisfaction index than in previous years, despite all efforts made in the management team during the year.

 After the results were presented and processed in a meeting with the management team, a number of smaller group meetings were held.
-The smaller groups were facilitated by the two CTT-certified members of the management team.
+The smaller groups were facilitated by the two Barrett Certified members of the management team.
 The purpose of these smaller groups was to choose the most important values to work with to bring the team towards their desired state.
 These meetings were held as phone meetings to address the multiple locations of participants.
 At the meetings, there was dialogue around the definition of the values, how they were expressed in the daily work, and finally what actions to focus on.

 Then the full team met at a live management meeting.
 At this meeting, Tor and Johan facilitated the group towards the creation of their common Culture Values Plan.
 It was decided which values to focus on based on the work carried out in the smaller groups during the spring.
-Further, the plan consisted of concrete actions, responsibilities, due dates and status.
+Further, the plan consisted of concrete actions, responsibilities, due dates, and status.
 The plan was from then on to be followed up on a quarterly basis, i.e. when the team met for live meetings.

-In parallel with the work on the group common values, each team member participated in his or her own Leadership Values Assessment (LVA).
+In parallel with the work on the group values, each team member participated in his or her own Leadership Values Assessment (LVA).
 When the group met in person, each member shared leanings with the whole group and other members were invited to share their reflections with the person in focus.

 The team also began working on their strategy.
 This work revisited the vision and mission and formulated a strategy.
-The guiding principle of this work was to promote involvement and inclusion based on an “outside in” approach.
+The guiding principle of this work was to promote involvement and inclusion based on an “outside-in” approach.
 A cross-functional team was formed and many co-workers were invited in the creation of the strategy.
 The strategy was concluded by the management team and then launched.